27 LEGO Sets for 7-Year-Old Boys Who Want A Challenge

 Pros

-• Right difficulty for independent building time
+• Right difficulty for independent building success

 Cons